-Frozen yogurt, ice cream, broccoflower, saccharin, artificial sweeteners such as Equal or Nutrasweet, catsup, mustard, margarine, coffee, diet sodas.
+A partial list of Unsupportive Foods for the Thymus Body Type include: Frozen yogurt, ice cream, broccoflower, saccharin, artificial sweeteners such as Equal or Nutrasweet, catsup, mustard, margarine, coffee, diet sodas

-The Core Emotional Issues (Life Lessons) of the Thymus body type are Anger, Failure, Losing, Abandonment, Wrong, Inferiority.
+The Core Emotional Issues of the Thymus Body Type are Anger, Failure, Losing, Abandonment, Wrong, Inferiority

 I am particularly strong-willed, forceful, determined and practical.
 I prefer life to be steady and constant.
 I only like change that I instigate.
 I tend to evaluate more with my head than my heart, but I’m not particularly analytical.
 I dive into projects and bulldoze my way through, dealing with challenges as they arrive.
 I have high standards and expectations – especially for myself.
 I can be an idealistic perfectionist.
 I like to be in charge and in control, and my physical presence can be intimidating to others.
 I need to be the center of attention, and expect others to accommodate me.